Code-Institute-Submissions/mS2_iCantDrive/README.md

 - XAMPP was used for a local version for testing during delopment
 - It was then uploaded to GITHUB using the Terminal inside of VScode and GIt Bash installed on my computer
 - Once uploaded to GitHub it was then hosted on GitPages
+- After moving of XAMPP with a more complete project to Github, under the respositorie mS2_iCantDrive
+- I uploaded files in parts first by creating a respositorie on github, and then pushing my index.html file by using a git init followed by git add index.html, then adding my first git commit -m "first commit" and fit remote add origin followed by git push to get the project into github.
+  I used git commit -m "update notes" to add any comments and a description of changes done to any files of the project as well as anymore testing done during development.
+- I also took this time as well while using Github within a therminal on my code editor of choice to familiarise with github on a more advance level, using resources such as - https://www.youtube.com/watch?v=USjZcfj8yxE&t=109s
+- Git status was always used as a way to keep track of the files I had edited and which needed to be uploaded to git before moving to git push,
+- Finally git push was used to push all files to my respositorie and then the game was tested using gitpages.

 ### Credit